agile-lab-dev/witboost-databricks-tech-adapter/docs/application_config.md

 * **permissions.auth_clientId**: The client ID of the service principal, provided via  `${PERMISSIONS_AZURE_CLIENT_ID}`.
 * **permissions.auth_tenantId**: The Azure tenant ID of the service principal, provided via `${PERMISSIONS_AZURE_TENANT_ID}`.
 * **permissions.auth_clientSecret**: The client secret of the service principal, provided via `${PERMISSIONS_AZURE_CLIENT_SECRET}`.
 * **permissions.subscriptionId**: The Azure subscription ID, provided via `${AZURE_SUBSCRIPTION_ID}`.
 Used to construct the resource ID.
+If the Workspace already exists and should not be managed by the Tech Adapter, this value can be omitted as it's not used.
 * **permissions.resourceGroup**: The Azure resource group name, provided via `${AZURE_RESOURCE_GROUP_NAME}`.
 Used to construct the resource ID.
+If the Workspace already exists and should not be managed by the Tech Adapter, this value can be omitted as it's not used.
 * **permissions.dpOwnerRoleDefinitionId**: Specifies the role for the Data Product owner.
 It can be set to `"no_permissions"` or filled with an ID from Azure RBAC roles.
 If set to `"no_permissions"`, all direct permissions on the resource (not inherited ones) will be removed.
+If the Workspace already exists and should not be managed by the Tech Adapter, this value can be omitted as it's not used.
 * **permissions.devGroupRoleDefinitionId**: Specifies the role for the Developer group.
 It can be set to `"no_permissions"` or filled with an ID from Azure RBAC roles.
 If set to `"no_permissions"`, all direct permissions on the resource (not inherited ones) will be removed.
+If the Workspace already exists and should not be managed by the Tech Adapter, this value can be omitted as it's not used.

 ## `databricks` Section

 This section handles authentication and permissions for Databricks.

+The Tech Adapter is configured to create a Workspace as part of its deployment process, unless it receives as input in the `specific.workspace` field a [Databricks Workspace URL](https://learn.microsoft.com/en-us/azure/databricks/workspace/workspace-details#per-workspace-url) rather than the Workspace name.

 ```yaml
 databricks: